PSG's 10 biggest sales of all time

 Blaise Matuidi was already 30 when Juventus decided to pay €25m for his services to add steel and energy to their midfield.

 The Frenchman enjoyed a productive time at PSG but he was perhaps never going to be the midfielder to take them to the next, elite Champions League-winning, level.

 So, the fact they received €25m again makes for a good deal, even if he was a solid player for the Parisians.

 Sir Alex Ferguson famously lamented the fact that PSG would pay so much for a teenage Brazilian sensation in Lucas Moura as Man Utd were priced out of a deal for the winger.

 The Red Devils probably dodged a bullet with this one though as Moura never really met expectations while at PSG and was subsequently sold to Tottenham.

-Though he has undoubtedly had impressive moments for Spurs like the famous goals against Ajax to take the club to its first ever Champions League final, it was a decent bit of business for PSG.
+Though he undoubtedly had impressive moments for Spurs, most notably the famous goals against Ajax to take the club to its first ever Champions League final, selling him was a decent bit of business for PSG.

 Before PSG were a super club, they still had players who were enjoying greatness, or at least on the cusp of it.